samthomson/nostr-extension/README.md

 # nostr-extension

 ## todo

 - ts
 - filter on kinds
-- clear and reset
 - sep tabs
   - full stream of events
   - summary
   - build
+- ditch weird banner thing, think of a better ux there